tianocore/edk2-pytool-extensions/docs/user/features/logging.md

 so they can keep track of compiler output

 !!! note
-    Secret / PAT filtering will automatically occur if "CI" or "TF_BUILD" is set to TRUE in the os's environment.
+    Secret / PAT filtering will automatically occur if "CI" or "TF_BUILD" is set to "TRUE" in the os's environment.
+Additionally, if "DEBUG" or "RUNNER_DEBUG" is set to "TRUE" or "1" respectively, the console logger logging level will be forced to DEBUG.
+This is to support easy CI server debugging for azure pipelines and github actions.

 ## General Practice